- Unlimited travel in Germany and extra trips to Brussels, Prague, cities in Austria and Italy on selected trains.

 Things to know

-Who can buy a rail pass?Any persons living in a non-European country can use the German Rail Pass.
+Who can buy a rail pass?Any person living in a non-European country can use the German Rail Pass.
 Please note that residents of Russia and Turkey are not eligible.

 To travel on board high speed and night trains, you need to book a seat reservation.